 Diagnosis of elbow dysplasia is usually performed with a combination of clinical examination and x-rays.
 Usually the dog has pain on fully bending or extending the elbow and often your veterinarian will want to watch your dog walk or trot to detect any lameness.
 X-rays will typically shows signs of arthritis but may also show the presence of small bone fragments in the joint or an ununited anconeal process (Figures 2 and 3).
 Your veterinarian may also choose to refer you to a specialist veterinary surgeon for more advanced diagnostic procedures to be performed.
 This may include CT scans, MRI scans, or arthroscopy (Figures 4 and 5).

 The outcome will vary between dogs, but in general the more mild the disease and the earlier it is treated, the better the long-term outcome.
-Most dogs will benefit from surgical treatment even if disease is more advanced, but unfortunately once arthritis is well established it will slowly progress regardless of any treatment.
-The aim is to slow the progression of arthritis and prolong the patients’ use of the elbow.
+Most dogs will benefit from surgical treatment even if disease is more advanced, but unfortunately once arthritis is established it will slowly progress regardless of any treatment.
+On average, with treatment 85% of cases will show some degree of improvement in lameness and comfort despite progression of arthritis on x-rays.
+The aim of treatment is to slow the progression of arthritis and prolong the patients’ use of the elbow.
+Unfortunately elbow dysplasia cannot be cured but it can be well managed and our patients can have a good long term prognosis and outcome with a combination of surgical and medical management.